David-Barnes-Data-Imaginations/llm_data_scientist/README.md

 # Data Scientist CodeAgent

 This repository demonstrates how to build a **data‑cleaning agent** on top of the [smolagents](https://huggingface.co/blog/smolagents) framework.
 The agentic loop was initially designed to replicate the final project from my Data Analytics Masters course, but it proved so flexible and powerful that I now reuse the same code base for InfoSec and other side projects.
 This README walks through the ideas behind smolagents, explains why *code agents* are powerful, documents the agentic loop used in this project and provides guidance on running it safely.

 ## Why smolagents and code‑based actions?

+> *Hugging Face repeatedly uses these themes below, so I've lifted and summarised for consistency and ethics*

   Traditional large language models (LLMs) are **passive** – they generate text, but they cannot decide which external tools to call or how to manipulate data.
 AI agents close this gap by allowing an LLM to **act**: they can search the web, call APIs, execute code, and interact with databases [dev.to](https://dev.to/hayerhans/smolagents-the-simplest-way-to-build-powerful-ai-agents-18o#:~:text=Ever%20wonder%20how%20language%20models,language%20models%20and%20AI%20agents).
 In smolagents the agent is decomposed into a *brain* (the LLM) and a *body* (a set of tool functions)[dev.to](https://dev.to/hayerhans/smolagents-the-simplest-way-to-build-powerful-ai-agents-18o#:~:text=As%20shown%20in%20the%20diagram,consists%20of%20two%20fundamental%20components).
 The library is intentionally lightweight (~1,000 lines of code)[dev.to](https://dev.to/hayerhans/smolagents-the-simplest-way-to-build-powerful-ai-agents-18o#:~:text=smolagents%20brilliantly%20implements%20this%20architecture,agents%20shouldn%27t%20require%20complex%20architecture), focusing on a minimal API and ease of extension.
 That said it is in my humble opinion, by far the most powerful agentic framework since you can effectively have the AI build anything.
 Hugging Face provides various built in tools (Web Search etc) and you can imports 'Spaces' for deep research or whatever functionality you choose.